 Pallab Sanyal is an associate professor of information systems and a Dean's Scholar at the School of Business.
 He is also serving as the Director of MBA Programs.
 Pallab received his Ph.D. in Information and Decision Sciences, and MBA in management of information systems and finance from the Carlson School of Management at University of Minnesota.
 He also holds a Bachelor’s degree in Computer Science and Technology from the Indian Institutes of Engineering Science and Technology, Shibpur, India.

 Sanyal’s primary research interest lies in understanding how people make decisions in complex technology-enabled markets and how the decisions are influenced by the design of the mechanisms.
 He also studies problems related to the economics of information security.
 His research has been published in Management Science, MIS Quarterly, Information Systems Research (ISR), the Journal of Management Information Systems (JMIS), and the Journal of Operations Management (JOM) among other outlets.
 He has presented his research at many international conferences, including ICIS, WISE, WITS and INFORMS-CIST.
 At WITS, his papers were twice nominated for the best paper award.
 Sanyal's dissertation research won the Design Science Research Award from the INFORMS Information Systems Society.
 He has also received the best reviewer award from the Information Systems Society and Information Systems Research (ISR).

-At George Mason University, Sanyal primarily teaches MBA and Executive MBA courses such as management of information technology, data analytics, and global residency at the graduate level, and data mining, networks and security, and database management to Executive MBA, MBA, and undergraduate students.
-He teaches both traditional face-to-face as well as fully online courses.
+At George Mason University, Sanyal primarily teaches MBA and Executive MBA courses such as management of information technology, data analytics, and global residency at the graduate level, and data mining, networks and security, and database design at the undergraduate level.
+He teaches both traditional face-to-face and fully online courses.
 He has received many teaching awards at Minnesota and Mason—the most significant of which is a George Mason University Teaching Excellence Award, which he received in 2014.

 Prior to joining academia, Sanyal has worked as an information technology (IT) consultant in India, Singapore, the UK, and the US.
 His industry experience includes programming, systems design and implementation, project management, and business analytics.

 Sanyal is a member of the Association of Information Systems (AIS), and the Institute for Operations Research and the Management Sciences (INFORMS).